-New Mexico has a data system with the capacity to provide evidence of teacher effectiveness.
+North Dakota does not have a data system that can be used to provide evidence of teacher effectiveness.

-New Mexico has all three necessary elements of a student- and teacher-level longitudinal data system.
-It has assigned unique student identifiers that connect student data across key databases across years and has assigned unique teacher identifiers that enable it to match individual teacher records with individual student records.
-It also has the capacity to match student test records from year to year in order to measure student academic growth.
+However, North Dakota does have two of three necessary elements that would allow for the development of a student- and teacher-level longitudinal data system.
+It has assigned unique student identifiers that connect student data across key databases across years, and it has the capacity to match student test records from year to year in order to measure student academic growth.